Kurkool/books-api/README.md

 * CI/CD Ready: Includes a GitHub Actions workflow for automated testing.

+### Database Design

+The application uses a MySQL database.
+GORM automatically creates and manages the database schema based on the models defined in the code.
+For this project, a single table named `books` is created.

+* Table: `books`

+  * `id` (BIGINT, Primary Key, Auto-Increment): A unique identifier for each book.

+  * `created_at` (DATETIME): Timestamp automatically set when a book record is created.

+  * `updated_at` (DATETIME): Timestamp automatically updated when a book record is modified.

+  * `deleted_at` (DATETIME, Index): Timestamp used for soft deletes.
+When a book is deleted, this field is populated instead of removing the row, allowing for potential recovery.

+  * `title` (LONGTEXT): The title of the book.

+  * `author` (LONGTEXT): The author of the book.

 ### Prerequisites

 Before you begin, ensure you have the following installed on your local machine: